subjectivelyobjective/osrs-lightbox-solver/README.md

  ```

  ### Windows-specific Requirements
- You will need Visual C++ redistributable 2015 from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145) if you
+ You will need Visual C++ Redistributable 2015 from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145) if you
  do not already have it.

  ## Usage